-A student is prohibited from repeating a course in which he has made a
+A student is prohibited from repeating a course in which he has made a "C-" or better (while enrolled at

-"C" or better (while enrolled at LaGrange College or any institution) without the approval of the Provost and the Provost's Council.
-Should a student wish to repeat a course in which a grade of "C" or above was awarded, the student may petition to repeat the course.
+LaGrange College or any institution) without the approval of the Provost and the Provost's Council.
+Should a student wish to repeat a course in which a grade of "C-" or above was awarded, the student may petition to repeat the course.

-A student may not remove from the transcript any grade earned at LaGrange College or elsewhere, even if the course is repeated.
-No additional credit will be earned for repeats of courses for which a "D" or "C-" grade was previously earned.
+A student may not remove from the transcript any grade earned, even if the course is repeated.
+No additional credit will be earned for repeats of courses for which a "C-" or below grade was previously earned.
 The GPA is calculated on both attempts.